FYSETC/FYSETC-Cheetah-v2/OS/README.md

 ### Step 1

 Download and flash the OS image with `balenaEtcher` software to your TF card.
 Insert your flashed TF card to OrangePi-zero and connect Ethernet cable then power on.
-Find the ip address of OrangePi-zero on your router.
+Find the ip address of OrangePi-zero on your router, host name is `orangepizero`.

 ![](OrangePi-zero/OrangePi_zero.jpg)